Our Bylaws

 a.
 Each Membership Agreement in good standing shall be entitled to one vote.

 b.
-Proxies must be submitted on authorized forms prior to special or annual meetings.
+Proxies must be submitted on board-approved authorized forms at least five (5) business days prior to special or annual meetings.

 ARTICLE VI – THE BOARD OF DIRECTORS